Mesothelioma Settlements

 • Out-of-Pocket Expenses

-Your lawyer will try to get the most money possible from a settlement.
-They’ll want to make sure you have money to cover your medical expenses, lost wages if you or your loved ones can’t work, and pain and suffering.
+Your lawyer will fight to get the most money possible from a settlement.
+They’ll try to make sure you have money to cover your mesothelioma treatment costs, pain and suffering, and lost wages if you can’t work.

 • Statutes of Limitations

-These are laws set by each state that limit the amount of time you have to pursue asbestos litigation.
-You won’t be able to file a mesothelioma claim or reach a mesothelioma settlement if you wait too long.
-A lawyer can help you file your case before this time frame passes.
+Statutes of limitations are laws set by each state that limit the amount of time you have to pursue asbestos litigation.

 Mesothelioma Settlements vs. Trial Verdicts

-More than 95% of mesothelioma lawsuits reach settlements
+Over 99% of mesothelioma lawsuits reach settlements rather than going to trial.

 Benefits of Settling a Mesothelioma Lawsuit